 Esther begins the number majestically on a seahorse-throne-lift before descending into the water.
-Once swimming, a graceful flip of the wrist as Esther swims by those 150 other swimmers brings surprising spouts of colored water up out of the pool.
+Once swimming, a graceful flip of the wrist as Esther swims by those 150 other swimmers brings surprising spouts of colored water up and out of the pool.

 Another flip of her wrist, and FIRE blasts up and out of that water.
-Yet another little command from Esther at the end of the finale, and a curtain of water rises six stories high from a set of needle jets, surrounding the circumference of the pool.
+With another little command from Esther at the end of the finale, a curtain of water rises six stories high from a set of needle jets, surrounding the circumference of the pool.
 As Esther wrote in her autobiography [aff. link]: